nestordemeure/nestordemeure.github.io/content/writing/guides/writing.md

 images:
 ---

+**STATUS: DRAFT**

-**Disclaimer:** I have written non-fiction professionally in various fields by never published any fiction so take the following with the appropriate amount of salt.
+**Disclaimer:** I have written non-fiction professionally in various fields but never published any fiction so take the following with the appropriate amount of salt.
 Also, a lot of this advice is shared with my [guide to doing a large project](/writing/guides/hard_things).
 I highly recommend that you consult it.

 ## Do a bad version first

-Stealing advice from [Dan Harmon](https://en.wikipedia.org/wiki/Dan_Harmon), *write something bad*.
+Stealing advice from [Dan Harmon](https://en.wikipedia.org/wiki/Dan_Harmon), *start by writing something bad*.

 The human mind is terrible at writing something perfect in one go but very good at criticizing things.
-So, instead of getting stuck on trying to write a good first draft, let's accept that it will be bad and push forward until we have writen all the things that need to be written.
+So, instead of getting stuck on trying to write a good first draft, let's accept that it will be bad and push forward until we have written all the things that need to be written.
 Then, you can improve it progressively to make it good.

-That frees you from writing blocks (just write, nevermind that it is bad) and shows you the proper way to producing something good: iterating on it.
+That frees you from writing blocks (just write, never mind that it is bad) and shows you the proper way to producing something good: iterating on it.

 ## Give yourself time